Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ## Where

 ## Recommendations
 There are several policies and new technologies that can be implemented to negate a similar attack.
 The recommendations have been split into two sections Policy and Technical.
+It is recommended that the following be implemented to ensure that a similar defacing incident doesn't happen again.
+In addition to preventing another defacing incident, the following recommendations will also reduce the attack surface of the organization overall.

 ### Policy
 #### Block SSH Access from Internet

 SSH should not be accessible from outside the internal network.
 This is how the attacked gained access to the network.
-All services should have Port 22 blocked from the outside.
+All 1services should have Port 22 blocked from the outside.
 SSH should only be accessible by users connected to the internal network.

 #### Enable Timestamps for Commands on Linux-based Servers

 During the investigation of the attack.
 Security Analysts were unable to easily get the time that commands were executed by the attacker.
-Enabling timestamps in the history command will allow analysts to review commands exectuted in the shell.
+Enabling timestamps in the history command will allow analysts to review commands executed in the shell.

 ##### References
 - GNU: [9.1 Bash History Facilities](https://www.gnu.org/software/bash/manual/html_node/Bash-History-Facilities.html)